 Requires a key alias for signing consent responses, and another key alias for encrypting consent responses.
-For more information, see The Remote Consent Service.
+For more information, see Remote Consent.

 Requires a key alias to encrypt values stored in the authentication tree's secure state.
-For more information, see "Storing Secret Values in Transient Tree State and the Secure State".
+For more information, see "Storing Values in a Tree's Node State".

 SAML v2.0 Federation